Why ARE window cleaners SO harmful to you and your family?

 Windex is as synonymous in our language for window cleaner as Kleenex is for tissue.
 Windex frequently touts the fact that it is “Windex with Ammonia” directly on the label.
 As summarized in Green, but Toxic, Are Your Green Cleaning Products Toxic or Safe, you may feel comfortable in knowing the ingredients for the ecofriendly version of Windex with Vinegar are safe, only to learn the active ingredient in that product is ethylene glycol, another term for butyl cellosolve.

 Looking for the best green home cleaning products?
-We are pleased to offer green cleaning products for sale from a number of hand selected companies that we feel offer the best products for our Green Cleaning customers!
+We are pleased to offer green cleaning products for sale on Amazon from a number of hand selected companies that we feel offer the best products for our Green Cleaning customers!